beckn/protocol-specifications/docs/protocol-drafts/BECKN-RFC-006-Signing-Beckn-APIs-In-HTTP-Draft-01.md

 2. Split the keyID string using the delimiter `|`.
 As we know, the subscriber ID is the registered domain name of the subscriber and follows the format{subdomain}.{domain}.{extension}.
 3. The keyID uses the format {subscriber id}|{unique_public_key_id}|{signing algorithm} .
 If the signing algorithm extracted from the keyId does not match the value of the algorithm field in the X-Gateway-Authorization header, then the BPP should return an error.
-4. The keyID also contains a unique_public_key_id which is used when the BG has uploaded multiple public keys to a registry OR when the same domain is being used for implementing multiple subscribers
+4. The keyID also contains a unique_public_key_id which is used when the BG has uploaded multiple public keys to a registry OR when the same domain is being used for implementing multiple subscribers.
 5. The BG will now look up the registry for the public key of the subscriber by sending the subscriber_id and the unique_key_id via the lookup API or by retrieving a cached copy of the subscriber's public key matching the subscriber_id and unique_key_id.
 It will get the BG’s public key :

 `The BG will now look up the registry for the public key of the subscriber by sending the subscriber_id and the unique_key_id via the lookup API or by retrieving a cached copy of the subscriber's public key matching the subscriber_id and unique_key_id.
 It will get the BG’s public key :`

-`If no valid key is found, the BPP must return a NACK response with 401 Unauthorised response code.`

 6. If no valid key is found, the BPP must return a NACK response with 401 Unauthorised response code.
 7. BPP will use the BG's public key to verify the signature.
 If the signature is verified, the BG is considered to be authenticated.